Andrew Parker Bowles: Relationships and children

-Princess Anne

-Parker Bowles dated Princess Anne for several years, beginning in June 1970.
-Parker Bowles's father, Derek, was a good friend to Queen Elizabeth The Queen Mother.
-According to biographer Sally Bedell Smith, the relationship could not have been "very serious between Anne and Andrew because Andrew was Catholic," therefore any potential marriage was unlikely.
+Parker Bowles dated Princess Anne for a few years, beginning in June 1970.
+Parker Bowles's father, Derek, was a friend to Queen Elizabeth The Queen Mother.
+According to biographer Sally Bedell Smith, the relationship could not have been "very serious between Anne and Andrew because Andrew was Catholic", therefore a marriage was unlikely.
 The relationship ended sometime prior to Parker Bowles's engagement to Camilla Shand.
 Parker Bowles and Princess Anne remain friends.
-Their relationship was depicted in the third season of The Crown.
+Their relationship was depicted in the third season of the Netflix series The Crown.

-Camilla Shand (1973–1995)

-In 1973, after an intermittent relationship, Parker Bowles married Camilla Shand in a Roman Catholic ceremony.
+In 1973, after an intermittent relationship, Parker Bowles married Camilla Shand in a Catholic ceremony.
 Shand was a former girlfriend of the then-Prince of Wales.
-After marriage, the couple lived at Bolehyde Manor and, later, Middlewick House in Wiltshire and had two children, Tom and Laura.
+After marriage, the couple lived at Bolehyde Manor and, later, Middlewick House near Corsham in Wiltshire, and had two children, Tom and Laura.
 Laura attended St Mary's School, Shaftesbury, a Catholic girls' school in Dorset, while Tom attended Eton College.
 Parker Bowles had numerous extramarital affairs throughout his marriage to Camilla, including with several of Camilla's friends.
 They divorced in 1995.

-Rosemary Pitman (1996–2010)

-Parker Bowles married his longtime companion Rosemary Alice Pitman (née Dickinson; 19 January 1940 – 10 January 2010) in 1996, a year after his divorce from Camilla.
+Parker Bowles married his long-time companion Rosemary Alice Pitman (née Dickinson; 17 June 1940 – 10 January 2010) in 1996, a year after his divorce from Camilla.
 She was previously married to Lt Col John Hugh Pitman, with whom she had three sons.
-The couple attended the wedding of Prince Charles and Camilla Parker Bowles, which took place on 9 April 2005.
+The couple attended the wedding of Prince Charles and Camilla Parker Bowles in 2005.
 Rosemary died from complications due to cancer in 2010.
-Princess Anne was present at her funeral service at St Aldhelm's Roman Catholic Church, Malmesbury.
+Princess Anne was present at her funeral service at St Aldhelm's Catholic Church, Malmesbury.
 Camilla attended her memorial service at the Guards Chapel in March 2010.

+In December 2023, it was reported that Parker Bowles was in a relationship with the television presenter Anne Robinson.

-In the media
+In media

+Parker Bowles is one of three men upon whom Jilly Cooper's anti-hero Rupert Campbell-Black is based; the others are Rupert Lycett Green and Michael Howard, Earl of Suffolk.

 In 2003, Parker Bowles posed for the painting The Brigadier by Lucian Freud.
-In 2015 the work sold for $34.89 million at Christie's.
+In 2015, the work sold for $34.89 million at Christie's.
 He was portrayed by Simon Wilson in Whatever Love Means (2005) and by Andrew Buchan in The Crown (2019).